OsmanBOsman/tartami/docs/modules/bidding.md

 - `place_bid` RPC must be **transaction‑wrapped**
 - Soft‑close logic must run inside the same transaction
 - Realtime is optional; DB is the authority
-- Masking label generated per auction per user
+- **No masking or alias generation exists anywhere**
-- Admin view must never expose masked identities
+- Admin view must never modify bids
 - No manual overrides for bids

 ---